Jaydh9121/Project_2/README.md

 1. Ensure you have Python installed on your system.
 2. Install the required Python libraries using `pip install -r requirements.txt`.
-3. Open the Jupyter Notebook file (`credit_score_prediction.ipynb`) and execute each cell sequentially.
+3. Open the Jupyter Notebook file (`ML.ipynb`) and execute each cell sequentially.

 ## Results